Rent and service charges: Homeowners

 We want to support Customers who may need help if they are experiencing financial difficulty.
 If you would like to talk to us about the support available, please contact our Customer Contact Centre on 01772 666246 as soon as possible.
 You can also find help and resources on our Cost of Living support page.

-If you do not currently receive Housing Benefit or Universal Credit, you should check whether you are now entitled to it following the change to your charges.
+If you don’t currently receive Housing Benefit or Universal Credit, you should check whether you’re now entitled to it following the change to your charges.
 You can do so by visiting www.gov.uk/benefits-calculators or by calling the Universal Credit Service Centre on 0800 328 5644.

 I can’t find an answer to my question